Glenwood Presbyterian Church: A Community Legacy

 Glenwood Presbyterian Church Ladies Aid Society

 In 1950, the church opened an account to finance the Manse (pastor’s home) with $56.
 In 1955 a grounding breaking for the Manse was performed.
-In 1956, the people of Glenwood opened their homes to the public to view their unusual homes and charged $1 for the “Pilgrimage”.
+With that that in mind, in 1956, the people of Glenwood opened their homes to the public to view their unusual homes and charged $1 for the “Pilgrimage”.
 The intent was to pay off the $2000 mortgage of the church.
 The “Pilgrimage” netted $610 which went toward retiring the manse mortgage.

 In May of 1958 the church voted to build a new church which would seat 225 people instead remodeling the old church. in 1960 the church broke ground for the new sanctuary which is where the church currently meets for services (seen below).